Maelstromeous/k8s-cluster/README.md

 `<cluster.domain.com>` is the FQDN used for the purposes of having a self signed LetsEncrypt certificate so you don't have to worry about SSL! :tada:

-Visit `<cluster.domain.com>` in your browser, go through the setup steps then add your own cluster!
-When you go to create one however, ensure you choose Custom cluster.
-It also has to be RKE1 (RK2 is in tech preview and is currently targeted for the government sector).
+Visit `<cluster.domain.com>` in your browser, put in your password as the prompt suggests and create a user.

+After this you will be presented with the home page, go to clusters -> Create and create a Custom cluster.

 ## Creating the cluster

-Select multi cluster mode (you'll be asked this only once).

-Go to the very top and click on Global, then Add Cluster.
-Leave all options the default except:

-1) Create a new cluster with "Existing Nodes" option
+1) Create a new cluster with "Custom" option
 2) Name (obviously)
 3) Private Registry (if you're using private dockerhub images - this is important if you're deploying your own apps to this that you don't want everyone and their dog to see your source code!):
    1) Enabled